ganeshran/omniauth-socialcast-oauth2/README.md

 end
 ```

-The application authentication url is  handled at http:\\www.yourrailsapp.com\auth\socialcast and the callback url is http:\\www.yourrailsapp.com\auth\callback.
+The application authentication url is  handled at http:\\www.yourrailsapp.com\auth\socialcast
+and the callback url is http:\\www.yourrailsapp.com\auth\callback.

-Please ask the site administrator to enter the redirect url while creating the app.
+Please ask the site administrator to enter the redirect url while registering the app.

 ## Contributing